The Zen Of Salt

 Salt is 2.16 x density of water

 Dry brine.
-Sprinkle the meat with about 1/2 teaspoon of kosher salt (1/4 teaspoon of table salt) per trimmed pound, wrap in plastic wrap to keep other foods from contacting meat juices, and refrigerate for 2 to 12 hours.
+Sprinkle the meat with about 1/2 teaspoon of kosher salt per trimmed pound, wrap in plastic wrap to keep other foods from contacting meat juices, and refrigerate for 2 to 12 hours depending on thickness.

 Basic wet brine.
 Add one cup of hot water to a two cup measuring cup.
 Then pour in salt, any salt, until the water line reaches 1.5 cups.
 Produces a 6.3% brine.

-1/2" thick meat should be submerged in brine for 1/2 hour in the refrigerator
+1/2" thick meat should be brined for about 1/2 hour in the refrigerator

-1" thick meat should be submerged in brine for 1 hour in the refrigerator
+1" thick meat should be brined for about 1 hour in the refrigerator

-2" thick meat should be submerged in brine for 4 hours in the refrigerator
+2" thick meat should be brined for about 4 hours in the refrigerator

-3" thick meat should be submerged in brine for 12 hours in the refrigerator
+3" thick meat should be brined for about 12 hours in the refrigerator

 Briners beware of double salt jeopardy!